mounicareddy/-5143-opSys-madireddy/Chapter2_review.md

 Date: 17 Feb 2016

-## What are three objectives of an OS design?
+## 1.What are three objectives of an OS design?
 **The three main objectives of an OS design are:**

 1. _Convenience_: An operating system should make the computer more convienient to use.